raphaelameaume/fragment/docs/guide/organizing-props.md

 };
 ```

-By default, Fragment will create 3 filters if 1 group is specified:
+When a single group is defined, Fragment generates three filters by default:
-- "all" (self-explanatory)
+- "all" (shows all props)
-- "output" (canvas dimensions)
+- "output" (related to canvas size and dimensions)
-- "materials" (custom group)
+- "materials" (the custom group)

-Fragment will preserve the choice of the group between hot reloads and hard refreshes.
+Fragment preserves the selected group of each Params module across hot reloads and full page refreshes.